Skatteetaten/aurora-management-interface-js/README.md

 # Aurora Management Interface Javascript

-This library is for fulfilling the contract between an Application on Openshift and the Aurora Console application known as "the management interface".
+This library is for fulfilling the contract between an Application on OpenShift and the Aurora Console application known as "the management interface".
 It provides a slim framework for providing basic application information and customizable health status.

 The project is based on [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter).